elastic/cloud-on-k8s/hack/reattach-pv/README.md

       --dry-run                         do not apply any Kubernetes resource change --elasticsearch-manifest string   path pointing to the Elasticsearch yaml manifest -h, --help                            help for reattach-pv
-      --pv-backup-path string           path to the file where a backup of existing PersistentVolumes will be stored before update, set empty to disable (default "pv_backup_{timestamp}.json")
 ```

 Example: